gravitational/teleport/rfd/0058-desktop-file-transfer.md

 - Option 2a: Pair RDP virtual file system extension with native browser upload/download
 - Option 2b: Pair RDP virtual file system extension with browser's file system access API

-### Option 1a: Pair RDP clipboard with native browser upload and download
+### Option 1a: Pair RDP clipboard with native browser upload and download (rejected)

 With this option, the user uploads a file by: